w3c/i18n-request/.github/ISSUE_TEMPLATE/request-review-of-a-fpwd.md

 about: Use this if you are approaching or have just passed FPWD.
 title: Document_name
 labels: FPWD, REVIEW REQUESTED, pending
-assignees: aphillips

 ---

 Note that the i18n WG prefers groups to run a self-review around the time of FPWD.
 Then let us know when you have done it.
-Get [advice on how to do that](https://www.w3.org/International/review-request#selfreview).
+Get advice on how to do that at https://www.w3.org/International/review-request#selfreview.

 If you still want us to review your spec, please provide the information below.